 Called convection, or the “stack effect,” replacement air may also be drawn from wall cavities that surround the lower levels of your home – and even from your basement.
 The stack effect normally helps maintain low moisture levels throughout your home.

 Looking for an effective solution to wood rot in Ohio?
-Reach out to us by phone or click below to schedule a free roof repair estimate in Willoughby, Mentor, Solon and nearby.
+Reach out to us by phone or click below to schedule a free roof repair quote in Cleveland, Mentor, Solon and nearby.
 We are one of Ohio's finest roofers, maintaining a solid reputation and providing only the best services and products.